How Bot Detection Actually Works in Web Analytics (2026)

 Start with clean data

-Every number in your analytics dashboard is downstream of one question: was this visitor real?
+Every number in your dashboard hangs on one question: was this visitor real?

-If your tool cannot answer that question with confidence, and cannot show you the evidence, then every decision you make from that data carries risk you cannot quantify.
+If your tool cannot answer that with confidence, and cannot show you the evidence, then every decision you make off that data carries a risk you cannot even measure.

 Clickport runs 11 detection checks across 7 filtering layers.
 Blocked events never reach your database.
-The Bot Center shows you exactly what was caught, how it was caught, and what is trying to reach your site.
-You can drill into individual sessions and flag anything suspicious.
-And we are transparent about what we cannot catch yet, with a public roadmap of planned improvements.
+The Bot Center shows you exactly what was caught, how, and what is still trying to get in.
+You can open any session and flag anything that smells wrong.
+And we tell you what we cannot catch yet, with a public roadmap of what is coming.

-We do all of this without cookies, without fingerprinting visitors, and without requiring a consent banner.
-Because bot detection should protect your data quality without compromising your visitors' privacy.
+We do all of it without cookies, without fingerprinting your visitors, and without a consent banner.
+Bot detection should protect your data quality without selling out the people who came to read your site.

+If that sounds like the kind of analytics you want, do try it.
 Start your free 30-day trial.
-See your real traffic in 60 seconds.
-No credit card required.
+You will see your real traffic in 60 seconds, no credit card required.

 FAQ